 In complete contrast with the anonymous disciple who anointed Jesus, Judas, one of the twelve, decided to betray Jesus and conspired with the enemies who promised him money (Mk 14:10-12).
-Jesus knows that he will be betrayed.
-Nevertheless, he seeks to fraternise with the disciples at the last supper.
+Jesus knows that He will be betrayed.
+Nevertheless, He seeks to fraternize with the disciples at the last supper.
 They must have spent a good bit of money to hire the “large upper room furnished with couches, all prepared” (Mk 14:15).
 Then, it being the eve of the Passover, the city was overcrowded with visitors.
 The population usually tripled.
 It was difficult to find a room to meet in.

-The night of the Passover, families came from all parts of the country, bringing with them their lamb for the sacrifice in the Temple and, immediately after, each family celebrated in the intimacy of the family the Passover Supper and ate the lamb.
+On the night of the Passover, families came from all parts of the country, bringing with them their lamb for the sacrifice in the Temple and immediately after, each family celebrated the Passover Supper in the intimacy of the family and ate the lamb.
 The celebration of the Passover Supper was presided over by the father of the family.
-That is why Jesus presided at the ceremony and celebrated the Passover with his disciples, his new “family” (cf. Mk 3:33-35).
+That is why Jesus presided at the ceremony and celebrated the Passover with His disciples, His new “family” (cf. Mk 3:33-35).

-That “large upper room” stayed in the memory of the first Christians as the place of the first Eucharist.
-They were there after the Ascension of the Lord Jesus (Acts 1:13); they were there when the Holy Spirit descended upon them on the day of Pentecost (Acts 2:1).
-It must have been in the same room that they met to pray when they were persecuted (Acts 4:23.31) and where Peter met with them after his liberation (Acts 12: 12).
+That “large upper room” stayed in the memory of the first Christians as the place of the first Eucharist and they gathered together at later times.
+They were together after the Ascension of the Lord Jesus (Acts 1:13); they were together when the Holy Spirit descended upon them on the day of Pentecost (Acts 2:1).
+It may have been in the same room that they met to pray when they were persecuted (Acts 4:23-31) or where Peter met with them after his liberation (Acts 12:12).
 Memory is concrete, connected to times and places of life.

 Mark 14:22-26: The Eucharist is the act of supreme love.

-The last meeting of Jesus with his disciples took place in the solemn atmosphere of the traditional celebration of the Passover.
+The last meeting of Jesus with His disciples took place in the solemn atmosphere of the traditional celebration of the Passover.
 The contrast is very pronounced.
 On the one hand we have the disciples who feel insecure and do not understand what is going on.
-On the other hand we have Jesus, calm and master of the situation, presiding at the supper and fulfilling the act of the breaking of the bread, inviting his friends to partake of his body and blood.
-He does what he always prayed for: to give his life so that his friends might have life.
+On the other hand we have Jesus, calm and master of the situation, presiding at the supper and breaking the bread, inviting His friends to partake of His body and blood.
+He does what He always prayed for: to give His life so that His friends might have life.
 This is the deep meaning of the Eucharist: to learn from Jesus to share oneself, to give oneself, without fear of the forces that threaten life.
 Life is stronger than death.
 Faith in the resurrection cancels the power of death.

-The way Mark describes the Eucharist gives greater stress to the contrast between the action of Jesus and the attitude of the disciples.
-Before his act of love, Jesus speaks of the betrayal of Judas (Mk 14:17-21) and, after the act of love he speaks of the denial of Peter and of the flight of the disciples (Mk 14:26-31).
-Thus he places emphasis on the unconditional love of Jesus who overcomes the betrayal, the denial and the flight of his friends.
+The way Mark describes the Eucharist gives greater stress to the contrast between Jesus’ action and His disciples’ attitude.
+Before His act of love, Jesus speaks of the betrayal of Judas (Mk 14:17-21) and, after the act of love, He speaks of the denial of Peter and of the flight of the disciples (Mk 14:26-31).
+He places emphasis on the unconditional love of Jesus who overcomes the betrayal, the denial, and the flight of His friends.
 It is the revelation of the gratuitous love of the Father!
 Anyone who experiences this love will say: “neither… the heights nor the depths, nor any created thing whatever, will be able to come between us and the love of God, known to us in Christ Jesus our Lord!”
-(Rm 8:39).
+(Rm 8:39)

 c) Further information: